-Wanting to share his adventures with others he became a free-lance writer and photographer, contributing these stories to most of the major motorcycle magazines around the world (copies of which are viewable on this website)
+He has travelled extensively on motorbikes throughout Asia (Burma, China — Hong Kong to Shanghai, down the entire length of the Silk Road + the Great Wall (end-to-end), Laos, Cambodia, Vietnam, Sri Lanka, Sumatra, Jakarta to Bali, Flores, The Philippines (top-to-bottom).
+Wanting to share his adventures with others he became a freelance writer and photographer, contributing these stories to most of the major motorcycle magazines around the world (copies of which are viewable on this website.)

-Reed sold the business to Paul Henley as he no longer felt up to the gruelling program of riding and has stayed on to promote the company.
+Reed sold the business in Oct 2016 as he no longer felt up to the gruelling program of riding and has stayed on to promote the company.

 A BRIEF NOTE ABOUT THIS WEBSITE

 This website is a huge one, with over 130 pages, 2,200 photos, fifty slides shows, and fifty videos.
 And it is constantly growing as we complete more tours and venture into new terrains.
 If you are interested in motorcycling anywhere in Asia, we hope you will spend a bit of time on our website looking at out images and watching our videos.
 Since a photo is worth 1,000 words, and a video is worth about a million, this would be a good place to start to see what riding a motorcycle around Asia is like.